Free Public Entry

 Applications for Student Artists & Young Composers

-Participation in Music On+ InterArts Festival is by application and review, the application deadline is July 31st, 12:00 AM, 2026.
+Participation in Music On+ InterArts Festival is by application and review; the application deadline is July 31st, 11:59 PM, 2026.
 Selected students will be invited to exhibit artwork or perform as part of the festival.

 Review is cross-disciplinary: NextGen InterArts Foundation oversees visual arts, while Mayflower Art Center leads music composition review.
 Music submissions must be original compositions created by the applicant; performance-only submissions of existing works are not eligible (see Music Composition Eligibility).